Super Blues

 Super Blues is a 1967 studio album by a blues supergroup consisting of Bo Diddley, Muddy Waters, and Little Walter.
 The album was released in both mono and stereo formats by Checker Records in June 1967.
 A follow-up album The Super Super Blues Band was released later that year and featured Howlin' Wolf replacing Little Walter.

 Background

 The album was produced by Ralph Bass for Chess Records, although Marshall and Phil Chess were present at the sessions and were credited with supervision.
 The album's recording engineers were Doug Brand and Ron Malo.

 The song featured on the album were several of the musicians most famous songs includes Bo Diddley's "I'm a Man", Muddy Waters' "I Just Want to Make Love to You", and Little Walter's "My Babe".

+Forced Exposure describes the recording as an informal jam session and wrote: "Critics remain divided over the merits of Super Blues as an album, but most agree it occupies a remarkable place in history both as an experiment and as a shape of things to come.
+Recorded at a time when electric blues' influence on the mainstream was at its height, shades of Waters & Bo's future proto-funk experimentation can be heard throughout Super Blues' rough-at-the-seams, yet still loose and relaxed tracks."